Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 81: March 31st, 2017

+**Today's Progress**: Continued with the sunlight map project.

+**Thoughts**: I got the canvas to display properly, it was being stretched to 100% so everything was fuzzy.
+I also got the general location of the sun correct in terms of East/West.

+**Link to work**: None.

 ### Day 80: March 30th, 2017

 **Today's Progress**: Returned to the sunlight map project.